neondatabase/serverless/tests/README.md

 ### `vercel`

-We run the same range of tests in Vercel Functions, and these are actually deployed to and run on Vercel.
+We run the same basic tests in Vercel Functions, and these are actually deployed to and run on Vercel.

 Both the `nodejs` and `edge` runtimes are tested.